OntLRB/Benchmark/STARQL-Transformation/README.md

 Execution Example: StarqlToExaStream.jar query1.txt result1.txt ontlrb.owl ontlrb.obda

-Example Files can be found in folder "target/test-classes/".
+Example Files can be found in folder "Mappings", "Ontologies" and "Queries" of the Benchmark.